software-engineering-s19-group10/smart-lock-backend/API.md

 number we send the message to.
 The phone number should have the country code in front.
 So, if you are sending a number like 973-123-1232, write it like 19731231232.

+For the demo, i will have to add your number to a list of recognized numbers.

 `lock_owners/api/mms`

 You can send MMS messages but you have to give a url for an image to send.
 The parameters to give are the same as in sms but there's an extra parameter which is "img_url" which takes the URL of the image.